AndyObtiva/glimmer-dsl-tk/README.md

 #### Drag and Drop API

-Drag and drop works by simply designating a widget as a drag source with attribute `drag_source true`
+Drag and drop works by simply designating a widget as a drag source with attribute `drag_source true` and another widget as a drop target with attribute `drop_target true`.

 Alternatively, add listeners:
 - `on_drag_start {|event| ...}`: fires on drag start receiving an `event` arg to set `data` and configure `source`